HiFi-LoFi/KlangFalter/README.md

 KlangFalter doesn't come with any impulse respones, but you can find many free and good impulse response collections on the web.
 Any file format supported by JUCE should work (currently at least .wav, .mp3, .aiff, .ogg and a couple more).

-#### Controls ####
+#### Mixing dry and wet signal ####
 - *Wet/Dry*: Adjustment of the wet and dry signal.
 - *Autogain*: "Normalizes" the loaded impulse responses in order to achieve a consistent level.
+- *Stereo Width*: Adjusts the - guess what - stereo width.
+- Click on the label on top of the right level display to switch the according level measurement between "out" and "wet" mode.

+#### Modifying the impulse response ####
+- *Gap*: Additional gap at the begin of the impulse response ("pre-delay").
 - *Begin*: Begin of the impulse response.
+- *End*: End of the impulse response
 - *Stretch*: Stretches the impulse response.
+- *Attack Length & Shape*: Modifies the front (attack) of the impulse response.
-- *Predelay*: Delay before the impulse response kicks in.
+- *Decay Shape*: Modifies the decay of the impulse response
-- *Lo Shelf & Hi Shelf*: EQ
 - *Reverse*: Reverts the impulse response for spacy effects.
+- Click on the timeline at the bottom of the waveform display to switch time measurement between time and beats-per-minute (useful e.g. for timing reverbs to the music).

-#### Impulse Response Envelope: ####
+#### EQ ####
-- Drag one of the dotted envelope nodes in the wave form display to modify the envelope of the impulse response.
-- Double-click somewhere in the wave form display to add a new envelope node.
-- Double-click on a envelope node to remove it again.
+- Click on the header of the low resp. high EQ to switch between cut and shelf filter.
+- *Freq*: Adjusts the frequency of the according EQ.
+- *Gain*: EQ gain (only available if working as shelf filter).

 ## Technical Stuff: ##